fbraem/kwai-ui/README.md

 customized.
 Create a folder and make sure the configuration file contains the `custom` property.

++ `footer.html` will be loaded as footer on each page.

 portal
 ------
 Portal is the home page.